Orlando Video Gaming Electronics Counselor Expert Interviewed by Fox 35 to Discuss Ways to Help!

 “It is just a game!”
 Is this a common response from your children when you question the violent content of their video games?
 It is possible that children, teens and adults can be negatively impacted by playing these games for an extended amount of time.
-There is a lack of research for long term effects in this area, but there are numerous valid studies on possible short term effects.
+There is more and more research for long term effects in this area, and there are numerous valid studies on possible short term effects.
 It is concerning that the some of the most popular games today all involve the following behaviors:

-1) The killing of people and animals (Call of Duty Black Ops, Bulletstorm, Manhunt 2, Splatterhouse, God of War)
+1) The killing of people and animals (Bulletstorm, Manhunt 2, Splatterhouse, God of War)

 2) Use of drugs and alcohol (Grand Theft Auto, Bully, World of Warcraft)